OscarWulff/OscarWulff.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 <iframe src="/assets/plots/sf_stolen_property_animation.html" width="100%" height="500px"></iframe>
 *Fig 2: Geographic concentration of stolen property reports over time (darker = more reports)*

-The heatmap video offers a closer look at where stolen property crimes are most concentrated and if the year has anything to do with in which part it happens:
+The heatmap video offers a closer look at where vehicle crimes are most concentrated and if the year has anything to do with in which part it happens:
-- **Clusters**: Whereas city centers understandably register high levels of activity which in this case are mostly Tenderloin, Sotuhern, Mission and Northern, several neighborhoods which are not necessarily expected to have high crime show close clusters of reports of missing property.
+- **Clusters**: Whereas city centers understandably register high levels of activity which in this case are all the big city centers, several neighborhoods which are not necessarily expected to have high crime show close clusters of reports of vehicle theft which shows that it happens in all areas of San Francisco.
-- **What happens in around 2013**: Around 2013 the crimes clusters a lot more than before and almost all crimes this year is in one of the 4 areas mentioned before which is very interesting since this also is the year with most stolen properties.
-This shows that just because stolen properties are spread more out does not mean it correlates which how many stolen properties is happening the current year.
+- **Changes throughout the years**: We can see that from 2005 to 2006 the incidents fall of a lot which also can be seen as there are a lot less hotspots on the map in 2006 and afterwards.
+The incidents falls from 18097 to 7263 which is a due to the anti theft for cars being improved a lot in those years, and moreover as the article says the police also gave anti theft devices in that year[1].
-- **What the Hotspots Tell Us**: The stolen property map shows these crimes cluster in specific areas rather than spreading evenly as also mentioned before.
-This suggests that there probably are organized operations or local factors like pawn shop density since a lot of the stolen properties appear the same places.
+- **What the Hotspots Tell Us**: The vehicle theft map shows these crimes cluster in specific areas rather than spreading evenly, as also mentioned before.
+This suggests that there are likely organized operations or local factors, like the proximity of car dealerships or high-traffic areas, since many of the stolen vehicles appear in the same locations.

-Combined with the timeline chart, stolen property emerges as unique - while other crimes follow expected patterns, this category moves to its own rhythm than the rest of the crimes which is very interesting.
+We can based on this conclude that there was a lot more vehicle theft back in the early 2000's and moreover we can also see that there are a lot of clustering in the city centres.

 ---